erikdubois/ArchBudgieI3/README.md

 ##Software installation

 We start the installation scripts of all the needed software via the terminal.
-Go inside the installation folder.
+Go inside the installation folder and run these or even more.

     _0-install-arch-i3-mirrors-vx - if you want the fastest servers - change countries _0-install-xorg-vx.sh - if you have a base system without xserver